-- (a) Grant funds must be applied toward a charter school's costs of one of the following two options: - (1) bBase rent, debt service, or Proposition 39 pro-rata payments for existing or new facilities: or - (2) PPurchase, construction, or renovation of a facility. - (b) Grant funds must be used to pay current and future facilities costs, for up to a three-year period.
+- (2) Purchase, construction, or renovation of a facility.
+(A) Projects for renovation receiving funds from the Charter School Facility Grant Program for the same site are ineligible to receive funds under this grant. - (b) Grant funds must be used to pay current and future facilities costs, for up to a three-year period.
 Awards may not be used to reimburse a charter school for costs incurred prior to the commencement of the grant period.
-In addition to documented evidence of annual ongoing costs associated with a charter school facility, the Authority reserves the right to evaluate prior year's facilities costs to determine eligibility for the current funding round. - (c) Grant funds may not be applied toward a school district's costs of providing a charter school with a facility. - (d) Grant funds may not be applied toward overhead or other administrative costs of the school or any other entity, such as a school district, county office of education, or charter management organization. - (e) Grant funds may not be used to: 1) supplement any project funded through the Charter School Facilities Program (CSFP); 2) make CSFP payments to the State; or 3) satisfy a CSFP recipient's local matching share. - (f) Grant funds must be expended and liquidated within the guidelines of this article and the Program. - (g) If a charter school applies for both the Program and the CSFP Charter School Facility Grant Program (CSFGP) for reimbursement of expenses incurred during the same fiscal year, the charter school shall only be eligible for the portion of expenses that is not reimbursable under the CSFGP CSFP.
-Where a charter school has multiple school sites, and the charter school applies for reimbursement for costs associated with a site for which reimbursement is not requested under the CSFGP Charter School Facility Grant Program, the charter school shall be eligible for such costs provided that they conform to the requirements set forth in Sections 10178 (a) (f).
+In addition to documented evidence of annual ongoing costs associated with a charter school facility, the Authority reserves the right to evaluate prior year's facilities costs to determine eligibility for the current funding round. - (c) Grant funds may not be applied toward a school district's costs of providing a charter school with a facility. - (d) Grant funds may not be applied toward overhead or other administrative costs of the school or any other entity, such as a school district, county office of education, or charter management organization. - (e) Grant funds may not be used to: 1) make Charter School Facilities Program (CSFP) payments to the State or 2) satisfy a CSFP recipient's local matching share. - (f) Grant funds must be expended and liquidated within the guidelines of this article and the Program.